alibaba/butterfly/docs/en-US/group.md

 ### group.addEndpoint (obj)

-*function*： add endpoint to the group
+*description*： add endpoint to the group

 *params*